KasperBaun/OS_MemoryManagement/README.txt

 FirstFit: Initial fast processing.
 Allocates to the next available free block of memory, without further checks.

 BestFit: Efficient memory usage.
-Allocates to the smallest fitting block so as little as possible memory is wasted.
+Allocates to the smallest fitting block so as little as possible memory is wasted initially.

 WorstFit: Controlled external fragmentation.
 Allocates to the largest fitting block so the "leftover" block
             would often be big enough to be used for other smaller processes.